istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

      ![alt text](images/eap.png)

    - Go to the VMSS details page and under settings section select *Instances*, you will notice that all the instances have an ID appended at the end of their name.
 To access the Administration Console of an instance with ID 0, open a web browser and go to **http://<PRIVATE_IP_Address_LB>:9000** and enter JBoss EAP username and password.
-You can append the ID of the VMSS instance with 900 to access the Adminstration Console of the respective VMSS instance.
+You can append the ID of the VMSS instance with 900 to access the Administration Console of the respective VMSS instance.

      ![alt text](images/eap-admin-console.png)